bunsenbrowser/bunsen/README.md

 > Jane and Sally are online separately at some point and download a Dat archive of the New York Times website.
 Then Sally goes out into the field where there is not Internet access.
 Meanwhile Jane is home the next day in the city where there is Internet access and her Bunsen browser gets the day's updates of the NY Times Dat Archive.
 Now Jane goes out into the field to join Sally where there is no Internet.
 Their Bunsen browsers connect to each other wirelessly without Internet and Sally's Bunsen browser sees there is an update of the NY Times Dat Archive on Jane's device.
 Sally's Bunsen browser transfers the update and Bunsen Browser using Dat automatically verifies all updates came from the NY Times using the public key.
 In order to get verified content, they spend less money going online as the same content does not need to be downloaded from the Internet on every device, it's easily synced and verified using Bunsen.

+In that example, perhaps Jane and Sally don't even know each other.
+They can still trust that when they receive updates for their Dat archives, it came from the actual source.

 ## Credit
 Thanks to Ben Davis for providing the original Bunsen image for the logo. https://thenounproject.com/search/?q=bunsen&i=490710